Open Accessibility Menu

 Does St. John’s Pain Clinic have pain contracts for opiate medications?

 • Yes, if opiate medication is going to be prescribed for chronic pain management, then we will enroll you in a pain contract.
-This will include regular drug screens and visits as required by law and hospital protocol.
+This will include regular drug screens and visits as required by law and health system protocol.

 • We strive to limit opiate pain medication, and use as a last resort for chronic pain management.
 We will use the lowest effective dose for treatment, and ask that you exhaust all other measures first.